masasdani/paypal-springboot/README.md

 Usage
 =====
-to run this sample, please at first crete paypal account and register your apps to http://developer.paypal.com change paypal configuration in src/main/resource/application.properties
+to run this sample, please at first crete paypal account and register your apps to http://developer.paypal.com, get your app configuration and then change paypal configuration in src/main/resource/application.properties of your project

 		paypal.mode=sandbox